-It's a common problem when first transitioning onto a raw diet that the dog will have absolutely no clue what to do with a raw meaty bone (RMB).
-Especially if they are older, which is understandable as they have most likely never eaten anything like it in their lives.
-It's cold, wet, and slimy, and your dog doesn't have the slightest clue on how to consume it.
-So here are some tips & tricks to help your dog become an expert chewer.
+When first transitioning onto a raw diet, it's a common problem that the dog will have absolutely no clue what to do with a raw meaty bone (RMB).
+Especially if they are older, it is understandable as they have most likely never eaten anything like it.
+It's cold, wet, and slimy, and your dog doesn't know how to eat it.
+Here are some tips & tricks to help your dog become an expert chewer.

 Make Sure It's The Appropriate Size